Worakow1138/Barnivore/Test_Plan.md

 6. A-F Filter Only Vegan
 - Select the "A-F" filter
 - Select the "Only Vegan" filter
-- The header displays "Listing vegan beers A-F from USA"
+- The header displays "Listing vegan beers A-F from specified country"
 - The subheader displays "(Displaying products 1-50 of (total number) in total)"
 - A list of products is displayed, no greater than 50
 - No entry in the list starts with a character outside the filtered scope
 - The list of products is in alphebetical order
-- The list of products all indicated that they are from the USA in their company field
+- The list of products all indicated that they are from the specified country in their company field
 - All product labels are correct: "VF" is green, "NVF" is red, "U" is yellow
 - "Find Booze:" with a search bar and search button is displayed
 - "Please Drink Responsibly" is at the bottom of the page